unmannedlab/Colosseum/docs/xbox_controller.md

 small movements.

 QGroundControl will find your Pixhawk via the UDP proxy port 14550 setup by MavLinkTest above.
-AirSim will find your Pixhawk via the other UDP server port 14570 also setup by MavLinkTest above.
+Colosseum will find your Pixhawk via the other UDP server port 14570 also setup by MavLinkTest above.
 You can also use all the QGroundControl controls for autonomous flying at this point too.